 Minimise workforce costs

-Much has been said already about the Coronavirus Job Retention Scheme (see our latest blog post here).
+Much has been said already about the Coronavirus Job Retention Scheme.
 However, there are plenty of other ways businesses can reduce employment costs in addition to these more temporary measures.

 Salary sacrifice arrangements are a good example.
 For instance, employees might relinquish part of their cash salary or bonus entitlement, which is subject to income tax and National Insurance contributions (NICs), in exchange for non-cash benefits which are not subject to tax and NICs.
 In addition to saving salary and bonus cash costs, businesses can also save significant employer NICs by implementing appropriate salary sacrifice arrangements.
 Some care must be taken, however, especially with directors, to ensure that any salary sacrifice is done properly and before the individual becomes entitled to the salary as otherwise tax and NICs may still be due even if the sums are not in fact received.

 A business might also replace elements of cash salaries and bonuses with non-cash benefits, such as shares and share options.
 This can be efficient for both businesses and employees, particularly if the share scheme benefits are tax-advantaged, such as with Enterprise Management Incentives (EMI) (see our briefing here).